missionpinball/mpf-docs/installation/windows.rst

 the *mpf* core engine too.
 (And it installs a bunch of other things MPF needs, like libraries to communicate with pinball hardware, graphics and sound libraries, etc.)

+When the installation is done, you'll probably see a yellow warning saying that you do not have the latest version of *pip*, and telling you that you should upgrade it.
+You can do that if you want.
+Or not.
+Doesn't really matter to MPF.

 3. Test your installation
 -------------------------